-The problem with most e-learning courses
+The failure of most e-learning courses

-Enter the pre-course assessment
+Enter the pre-course assessment: allowing for individualised learning

 By assessing the learner before they enrol, we can tailor the course to the individual learner, expanding on topics they show weakness in and skipping the topics they’re competent in.
 This tailored approach brings efficiency to e-learning, saving time and improving the effectiveness of your learning.

 Offer courses that improve on their current knowledge

 Based on the learner’s answers to the pre-course assessment, the LMS can suggest the courses that would be most beneficial to the learner.

 We developed this for self-help therapy courses that identified the learner’s mental health condition and suggested a course that could help them manage it.

 However this approach works well within employee training where time spent within e-learning is time (and money) lost in the business.

 Skip the lessons the user demonstrates competency in